Pasu4/vedal-subathon-info/README.md

 Intervals are used to reduce the number of timestamps when someone leaves, joins, mutes or unmutes.
 Joining and unmuting use intervals for up to 15 minutes, after which two timestamps are used instead.
 Leaving and muting use intervals up to 10 minutes, and below 1 minute are not timestamped at all.
-Additionally, an interval cannot contain intervals of the opposite type, in that case the start and end of the enclosing interval are timestamped separately instead.
+For simplicity, an interval cannot contain intervals of the opposite type, in that case the start and end of the enclosing interval are timestamped separately instead.

 ## Deploy status (not important to visitors)